opennextjs/opennextjs-aws/.changeset/beige-ways-switch.md

 chore: Exclude more packages

-Added a debug to determine which packages that gets excluded from the final bundle's `node_modules`.
 Will skip these packages now aswell:

 - "typescript"
 - "next/dist/compiled/babel"